Regular propagators of bilinear quantum systems: Introduction

 \begin{remark} The above argument does not hold anymore if one considers controls in $L^1$, since $L^1$ is not a reflexive space.
-This is the content of \cite[Remark 3.8]{BMS}, where the question of the possible extension of the above result to $r=1$ is qualified as open except in the so called (\cite{Slemrod}) diagonal case, see \cite[Theorem 5.5]{BMS}. \end{remark}
+This is the content of \cite[Remark 3.8]{BMS}, where the question of possible extensions of the above result to $r=1$ is left open except in the so-called (see~\cite{Slemrod}) diagonal case, see \cite[Theorem 5.5]{BMS}. \end{remark}

+Another example of the same obstruction is given below in Corollary \ref{COR_obstruction_contr_exacte_BV} with $\mathcal Z$ equal to the set of functions with bounded variations.
+In this case, the sequential compactness in $\mathcal Z$ is given by Helly's selection theorem.